 When Turks are not eating in their own homes, they like food which is satisfyingly filling, but which is cooked quickly.
 There are many favorite ‘fast foods’ of the Turks, including those listed below:

-Simit: One of the simple pleasures of Turkish cuisine is a ring-shaped bread covered by sesame seeds.
+One of the simple pleasures of Turkish cuisine is a ring-shaped bread covered by sesame seeds.
 Simit can be found easily everywhere in Turkey, and most commonly sold on the streets, displayed in small covered carts or small stands, and sometimes simply carried by a walking vendor with simit piled high on his head.
-The simit, looks like a plain bread roll, but is a favorite breakfast accompaniment, or snack on the streets of Istanbul, usually enjoyed with some cheese and ayran. (you can also read more about simit on our blog, here)
+The simit, looks like a plain bread roll, but is a favorite breakfast accompaniment, or snack on the streets of Istanbul, usually enjoyed with some cheese and ayran.

 Tea gardens (cay bahcesi) abound in Istanbul.
-These open-air gardens, usually located in areas with stunning panoramic views, also serve fruit juice and colas, sandwiches and ‘tost’ (grilled sandwiches).
+These open-air gardens, usually located in areas with stunning panoramic views, also serve fruit juice, colas and some Turkish food like sandwiches and ‘tost’ (grilled sandwiches).
 More traditional teas gardens serve their tea with a semaver (a metal teapot), and in some tea gardens you’ll even find nargile (water pipe) for smoking an array of fruit flavored tobacco.
 The tea gardens of Moda and Emirgan are popular choices among café-goers.

 Turkish coffee is traditionally prepared in a small copper pot called a cezve, and is made by boiling an extremely finely ground coffee together with water and sugar.
 The coffee is served according to your taste – sade (without sugar) or sekerli (sweet).
 While drinking you should sip the coffee lightly, so as to leave the coffee grounds at the bottom of the cup.